solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/5-Review-Manual-Process/index.md

     ![Screenshot of the Edit Milestone page showing the edit fields and list of deliverables.](../../img/userportal-edit-sow-edit-milestone-edit.png)

 5. On the **Edit SOW** page, notice the **Validations** history list.
-These validations have each been manually entered over time as the SOW has bee updated.
+These validations have each been manually entered over time as the SOW has been updated.

     ![Screenshot of the Edit SOW page scrolled down to show the Validations history list.](../../img/userportal-sow-edit-validations-section.png)